LiLabAtVT/I2GDS2025/Group6/README.md

 ```
 Press "I" to begin writing in a vim file
-Press "esc" button when want to exite and use ":wq" to save and exit
+Press "esc" button to exit and use ":wq" to save and exit or ":q" to exit and NOT save
 ```
 #!/bin/bash